darshangm/darshangm.github.io/_pages/projects.md

 {% include base_path %}

-I develop AI and robotics systems that bridge theory and practice, focusing on control systems, human-robot interaction, and dynamics-aware machine learning.
+I develop algorithms for control and analysis of robots and embodied AI.
+My work bridges theory and practice, focusing on data efficiency, computational efficiency, and human-robot interaction.
 Here are some highlights from my research and projects.

 ## Featured Projects